radcamp/radcamp.github.io/SanFrancisco2024/setup_and_fastqc.md

 BBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBBB
 ```

+Here we have our first look at a **fastq formatted file**.
+Each sequenced
+read is spread over four lines, one of which contains sequence and another
+the quality scores stored as ASCII characters.
+The other two lines are used
+as headers to store information about the read.
-The first is the name of the read (its location on the plate).
-The second line
+* Line 1: Rhe name of the read (its location on the plate)
-contains the sequence data.
-The third line is unused.
-And the fourth line is
+* Line 2: The sequence data
+* Line 3: Unused
-the quality scores for the base calls.
-The [FASTQ wikipedia](https://en.wikipedia.org/wiki/FASTQ_format)
+* Line 4: Quality scores for the base calls (see the
-page has a good figure depicting the logic behind how quality scores are encoded.
+[FASTQ wikipedia](https://en.wikipedia.org/wiki/FASTQ_format) for more details on this)

 In this case the restriction enzyme leaves a TGCAG overhang.
 Can you find this
 sequence in the raw data?
+Use `/TGCAG` to *search* for strings inside of `less`.
-What's going on with that other stuff at the beginning
-of each read?
+What's going on with that other stuff at the beginning of each read?

+**NB:** Type 'q' to exit `less`.

 To get a better view of the data quality, without looking at individual reads,
 we use automated approaches to check the quality.
 We will use